DxNext/2016-Oct-L2/Linux/Module7-Tuxedo/readme.md

     ```
 1. Profit!

-Note*: If you actually make changes to the code you need ot regenerate the webchat key credential.
+Note*: If you actually make changes to the code you need or regenerate the webchat key credential.

 [settings]: img/app-settings.jpg "This is what the filesystem in Linux looks like"